Logan-Roelofs/personal-blog-website/content/postToBe/sccm_powershell.md

 ## The Basics

-The following script is useful for creating custom installers and uninstallers in Powershell.
-The advantage to creating script installers versus uploading a regular exe or msi into MEM/SCCM is that a script installer allows for fine-grained control over the installation process.
-This is especially useful when dealing with porly written installers.
+The following script is useful for creating custom installers and uninstallers in PowerShell.
+The advantage to creating script installers versus uploading a regular .exe or .msi into MECM/SCCM is that a script installer allows for fine-grained control over the installation process.
+This is especially useful when dealing with poorly written installers.

 At the end of this article, I will provide a full break down of the script section by section.